William Sidney, 1st Viscount De L'Isle: Styles and honours

-In 1965 De L'Isle succeeded his kinsman as ninth Baronet of Castle Goring.
+In 1965 De L'Isle succeeded his kinsman Sir Sidney Shelley in the baronetcy of Castle Goring.

 He was appointed a Knight Companion of the Order of the Garter (KG) on 23 April 1968, becoming one of only two men ever to have held both the highest orders of gallantry and chivalry – the Victoria Cross and the Order of the Garter (the other being Field Marshal the Lord Roberts).